CCCMcluster/CCCM-IM-handbook/intro.md

 # Introduction
 :::{warning}
-The handbook is in an early stage of drafting.
+The handbook is also available for download in an early stage of drafting.
 Most sections are incomplete and structure of the handbook may be subject to change.
 :::

 ```{note}